WorkingAverage/PowershellGraphConfiguration/README.md

 `Get-IntuneManagedDeviceConfigurationProfiles`: This script is for retrieving unique configuration profiles applied to a device from Intune.
 Working in an environmment where you have multiple people logging and out on a device it makes reading the configuration profiles reading more easier to diagnostic.

+`Get-RemoteControl:` Allows to control/view user's session on a remote computer can be used for console/RDP.